-The English qualities of the 164 shouldn’t have come as too much of a surprise, given that Volvos always had a decidedly Anglo characteristic.
+The British qualities of the 164 shouldn’t have come as too much of a surprise, given that Volvos always had a decidedly Anglo characteristic.
 They used SU carbs, had Laycock overdrives, and there was a decidedly conservative approach to Volvo engineering: no Germanic swing axle rear suspensions or alloy engines.
-Volvos were English cars, but just better built: Swedish steel and better electric systems (still not perfect, though).
+Volvos were British cars, but just better built: Swedish steel and better electric systems (still not perfect, though).

 The 1966 144 though was a big step forward for Volvo, and its superbly practical body would go on serving for decades.
 But Volvo saw where the market was heading, both in the US and Europe.
 Luxury mid-size sixes were the hot new thing, and Volvo joined BMW in the straight six party.

-The new BMW 2500/2800 arrived about the same time as the 164, and its engine was even developed along the same lines as the Volvo six: add a couple more cylinders from the family four…and presto!
+The new BMW 2500/2800 arrived about the same time as the 164, and its engine was even developed along the same lines as the Volvo six: add a couple more cylinders to the family four…and presto!
 In the case of the BMW, the M30 may not have shared quite as many parts as the Volvo six did with its donor four.
 But then Volvo was never quite as engine-proud as the Germans.